wc-duck/wc-duck.github.io-src/content/post/simple-polling-with-lambdas.md

 # Conclusion

 According to me this is a really nifty way to provide your users with a good API at low cost in both compile-time and performance.
-I, for example, use this in https://github.com/wc-duck/dirutil and it's `dir_walk()` function and also in quite a few API:s in the "Apex Engine".
+I, for example, use this in https://github.com/wc-duck/dirutil and it's `dir_walk()` function and in quite a few API:s in the "Apex Engine".
-It is obviously not for all your usecases as you can't store the capture and using something like this for a `sort` or similar that you want inlined is probably not a good idea.
+It is obviously not for all your usecases as you can't store the closure and using something like this for a `sort` or similar that you want inlined is probably not a good idea.

 So to close this article, was this usefull?
 Did I miss something?
 Feel free to reach out and tell me (if you are civil that is :) ).